A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Introduction

 Our main result is the following (see \autoref{thm:gdhclass}): \begin{thn*}[Classification of \GDH{}s] There are exactly $70$ conjugacy classes of \gdh{}s $g$ in $\Aut(V_\Lambda)$ with $\rk((V_\Lambda^g)_1)>0$.
 The class of a \gdh{} is uniquely determined by its generalised hole diagram. \end{thn*}

 We outline the proof.
-The holy correspondence together with the lowest-order trace identity (see equation~\eqref{eq:221} in \autoref{sec:affine}) imply that there are at most $82$ possible generalised hole diagrams.
+The holey correspondence together with the lowest-order trace identity (see equation~\eqref{eq:221} in \autoref{sec:affine}) imply that there are at most $82$ possible generalised hole diagrams.
 These are described in \autoref{table:13} and \autoref{table:70}.
 Then, using geometric arguments similar to those by Conway, Parker and Sloane in \cite{CPS82} we reduce this number to $70$.
-In \cite{MS19} we explicitly list $70$ \gdh{}s with different diagrams so that there are exactly these diagrams.
+On the other hand, in \cite{MS23} we explicitly list $70$ \gdh{}s with distinct diagrams.
+It follows that these are exactly the \gdh{}s $g$ of $V_\Lambda$ with $\rk((V_\Lambda^g)_1)>0$.